 Intervale Pancake House – Serving up pancakes, waffles, eggs, and coffee from the same place on Flanders Road for over 30 years.
 The New Hampshire maple syrup is the best around!

-Kancamagus Scenic Highway – Highway 112 runs from Center Conway (NH) to North Woodstock, just south of Franconia Notch.
+Kancamagus Scenic Highway – Highway 112 runs from Center Conway (NH) to North Woodstock/Lincoln, just south of Franconia Notch.
 Passing through the White Mountain National Forest, it is considered one of the most scenic highways in the U.S. and offers a number of interesting stopping off points.
+We recommend taking Route 93 N with an earlier stop to see Squam Lakes/Holderness and then continuing to Lincoln, taking the Kancamagus Scenic Highway east to Conway (where there are lots of options for an early dinner).

 Kayak Country Adventures in Andover, New Hampshire brings the exciting sport of kayaking to New Hampshire!
 Rentals, sales, demos, instruction, and tours.
 Don't miss summer photography and fishing clinics too.